Training courses connected with acquiring Luxembourgish nationality

 On application and against production of supporting documents, the State may reimburse candidates, subject to the conditions and ceiling set out in a Grand-Ducal Regulation, for the cost of registration for the examination to assess their level of competence in Luxembourgish and Luxembourgish language classes.

-Certificate attesting attendance at the 24 hours of classes in Luxembourgish
+Certificate attesting attendance at 24 hours of classes in Luxembourgish

-In the context of an application for Luxembourgish nationality by option for an adult who has been living legally in the Grand Duchy for at least 20 years, the procedure provides for participation in an introductory course of at least 24 hours in Luxembourgish in oral expression and oral comprehension.
+In the context of an application for Luxembourgish nationality by option by an adult who has been legally resident in the Grand Duchy for at least 20 years, the procedure provides for participation in an introductory course of at least 24 hours in the Luxembourgish language, covering spoken production and oral comprehension.
+The applicant is then exempted from the 'Sproochentest' and the course or examination on 'Living together in the Grand Duchy of Luxembourg'.

 A certificate of attendance is issued by the organiser.